Milford Graves Full Mantis

 2018, 91 minutes, Digital, Not rated

 Director: Jake Meginski; Co-Director: Neil Young

-Starring: Milford Graves
+Cast: Milford Graves

 MILFORD GRAVES FULL MANTIS is the first ever feature-length portrait of renowned percussionist Milford Graves, exploring his kaleidoscopic creativity and relentless curiosity.